How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 The measuring cups that come with your rice cooker are specially designed to work well for cooking rice in that particular size cooker.
 Don’t use other cups because they won’t be the right size and could ruin your rice!

 The cooking bowl of a rice cooker is delicate and needs some protection.
 Do not use anything other than what’s supplied.
-If you’re using the right accessories then your rice cooker should be safe from scratches!
+If you use the right accessories, your rice cooker should be safe from scratches!

 Cooking Times for Rice Cookers

-Must read: In-depth tutorial on how to use a rice cooker – How to Use a Black and Decker Rice Cooker
+Must read: In-depth tutorial on using a rice cooker – How to Use a Black and Decker Rice Cooker!

 Rice to Water Ratio

 The caveat to this when cooking in a rice cooker is that you must use the measuring cups provided with the cooker.
-This is because a rice cooker measuring cup generally measures 180 milliliters while a standard U.S. cup measure 240 milliliters.
+This is because a rice cooker measuring cup generally measures 180 milliliters, while a standard U.S. cup measures 240 milliliters.

 NOTE: The rice cooker cup measure could also vary from brand to brand.